What is an AirSide Pass

 In fact, people needing airside passes can range from staff that marshall aircraft and passengers on the ground to people delivering food to planes, to duty free staff delivering to and working in the stores.

-Each airport will have its own zoning so exactly which parts require staff with airside passes will differ but the theory is still the same.
+Each airport will have its own zoning so exactly which parts require staff with passes will differ but the theory is still the same.
 Whilst the areas covered by the different passes may change, the basic restricted zone pass will still be required to get anywhere near an aircraft.

 As its name suggests an airside pass is often a pass or card carried by the holder but it can also be an electronic key fob allowing access to restricted areas or a combination of the two.